Buying A House with a 6% Interest Rate Is SMART

 Low inventory and strong demand keep prices rising

-So, what you want to do is take advantage of the market when it presents itself, right?
-But that doesn't mean you should run out and buy a home, right?
+So, what you want to do is take advantage of the market when it presents itself.
+But that doesn't mean you should run out and buy a home.
 There's a right time in your life.
-And what I say for everyone is, you know, for me it was a family move, right?
+And what I say for everyone is, for me it was a family move.
 Why I bought that property, I had already owned the previous property, but the reason I bought the most recent was because the right time for me and my family.
 We needed more rooms.
 We wanted a different location.
 All of these things were driving that move.
 And I went from a 2.99% interest rate to a 7% interest rate at that time.
 But for me, it was the right move.
 And I'll tell you, I questioned it.
 Had a lot of conversations with different people asking the same things that you're probably asking right now.
 Am I making the right move?

-And now I look back and go, it was 100% the right move because had I sat on the sidelines, which I had done several times before, as I I watched home prices go up, I watched payments come down and I go, I could have done that, but I didn't.
+And now I look back and go, it was 100% the right move because had I sat on the sidelines, which I had done several times before, I watched home prices go up, I watched payments come down and I go, I could have done that, but I didn't.
 I sat on my hands and I waited and I missed that opportunity.
-And there were many times where I had regrets because, you know, those same homes that I could have bought back then are now considerably higher than where I would have purchased them, right?
+And there were many times where I had regrets because those same homes that I could have bought back then are now considerably higher than where I would have purchased them.

-But if I were giving you advice right now, don't try to time the market, right?
+But if I were giving you advice right now, don't try to time the market.
 It's a fool's game.
-I've been lucky multiple times in in doing what I'm doing.
-It's not because, you know, can pick the bottoms and the tops and all of this stuff because I've also bought at the wrong time, right?
+I've been lucky multiple times in doing what I'm doing.
+It's not because I can pick the bottoms and the tops and all of this stuff because I've also bought at the wrong time.
 I bought in 2006.
-I went through the whole craziness of, you know, prices dropping and being the highest, you know, purchase in the neighborhood and the whole thing.
+I went through the whole craziness of prices dropping and being the highest purchase in the neighborhood and the whole thing.
 And that was a different environment.
 Those were different loans.
 That was a different time.
 There was way more inventory.
 So many different factors.

 Smart Home Buying Strategy: When Is the Right Time to Buy?